egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 **12.** Why does L1 regularization tend to lead to sparsity while L2 regularization pushes weights closer to 0?

 Consider gradient descent.
 When we use L2 norm for regularization, change in gradient will be exponential therefore the final value won't be 0.
-The graident vanishes before that happens.
+The gradient vanishes before that happens.

 On the other hand, L1 norm is a subgradient meaning all the values not being 0 treated as the same (same gradient) Eventually the final value becomes zero.